 A student who has been suspended or has exceeded maximum time frame, must meet with an academic counselor to develop a comprehensive SEP for an eligible program of study.
-The SEP must ensure that a student will meet SAP standards by a specified point in time.
+The SEP must ensure that a student will meet SAP standards by a specified point in time, or through an Academic Plan can instead take the student to successful program completion.